BrianRichards/yardstick/README.md

 Fidelity
 --------
 You can change the fidelity of the page by simply adding a class to the body of the page.
+Available fidelities are:

-Available fidelities are `ysFidelity_sketch` - (Default) Uses a hand drawn look for text and container borders.
+* `ysFidelity_sketch` - (Default) Uses a hand drawn look for text and container borders.
-`ysFidelity_lofi` - Uses a greyscale palatte and simple boxes for containers.
+* `ysFidelity_lofi` - Uses a greyscale palatte and simple boxes for containers.

 You can also pass in the option `fidelity` with values of `sketch` or `lofi` in the initialize function.